Spatial adaptation in heteroscedastic regression: Propagation approach: Theoretical study

-\end{proof} \begin{remark} Using the standard technique it is easy to derive from the above result that for estimation of functions over H\"older classes the methodology proposed in \cite{KatkSpok} and \cite{SV} and generalized in the present paper delivers the minimax rate of convergence up to a logarithmic factor. \end{remark}
+\begin{remark} Using the standard technique it is easy to derive from the above result that for estimation of functions over H\"older classes the methodology proposed in \cite{KatkSpok} and \cite{SV} and generalized in the present paper delivers the minimax rate of convergence up to a logarithmic factor, see the following subsection for details. \end{remark}